ipozdeev/it-skills-for-research/knowledge-transfer.md

 &ndash; What is the stock over there with 60% average return? <br>
 &ndash; How would excluding this stock change the results?

-Later, someone writes you claiming that they cannot reproduce the results.
-Have you used the data from `Yahoo`?
-Did you include the constant in your regression?
+Answering these questions has a flair of sharing your _research flow_ rather than just the results, and indeed, if you could teach the audience to re-tread your path, they would be able to answer all the above question themselves &ndash; and more, they would be able to _reproduce_ your findings.

 In this chapter we will discuss some modern alternatives to the black-and-white paper (beyond the paper in color) and where the concept of open source fits into the academic game.

+## coding environment
+First, let us talk about how to share which software you use.
+This might be a non-trivial task if you are developing in `Python` or `R` and clearly relying on interdependent packages.
+A snapshot of these packages constitutes you working _environment_, and a precise description thereof is as essential for anyone interested in replicating your research as the data and the code itself.

+In `R`, a good solution is [`packrat`](http://rstudio.github.io/packrat/).
+When in the project folder, executing `packrat::init()` tells the library to create folder `packrat/` with a bunch of configuration files and to relocate your current working environment to this folder (it has familiar the `lib/`, `bin/` etc.).
+From now on, the packages that you once installed in the home `R` folder are ignored, and the ones you will install appear in `packrat/lib/`.
+More in [this great SE answer](https://stackoverflow.com/a/38949039/2835160).

+In Python, you would normally use a virtual environment to be easily created with [`venv`](https://docs.python.org/3/library/venv.html#module-venv) or [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ## interactive apps
 ### R shiny
 What if you could make the chart able to answer these questions, as showcased in this `R shiny` app: [https://ipozdeev.shinyapps.io/r-shiny-tutorial/](https://ipozdeev.shinyapps.io/r-shiny-tutorial/).

 An `R shiny` app is a webpage that contains `R` components.
 Attached to it a server with an open session of `R`, such that the moment the user changes inputs on the webpage, these changes are passed on to `R` and reflected in the output. `R shiny` apps wrap the functionality of `R` in a pretty HTML/CSS design without the coder having to know much of HTML and CSS.
-You can create an entire page using nothing but R!
+You can create an entire page using nothing but `R`!

 For a researcher who uses `R` to do the coding, `R shiny` is a marginally inexpensive step to give voice to their research project.

 The following is based on the [video tutorial](https://shiny.rstudio.com/tutorial/) and [documentation](https://shiny.rstudio.com/articles/basics.html) you are encouraged to sit through.

 ### app structure
-Although there are several ways to create an R shiny app, we would not go beyond writing it familiarly in an `.R` script.
+Although there are several ways to create an `R shiny` app, we would not go beyond writing it familiarly in an `.R` script.
 This script almost always has the following basic structure:
 ```
 library(shiny)